Summer 2025 Mentor Teachers

 A returning Mentor Teacher, Anna began her career as a special education teacher with Teach for America in New York City.
 She went on to work as a special services leader and academic dean at Achievement First Endeavor Middle School in Brooklyn.
 There, Anna was named a Stage 4 Distinguished Teacher, awarded for student achievement, student character development, quality of instruction and planning, and contribution to team achievement.
 For the past eight years, she has been a literacy and special education consultant for both the New York City Collaborative for Inclusive Education and the Los Angeles Unified School District Office of Charter Schools.
 Anna also spends time in both Haiti and the Dominican Republic leading teacher professional development.
 She earned her B.A. in urban education from New York University and an M.A. from Pace University.

-Now in her third year as a Mentor Teacher, Carrie began her career teaching second- and third- grades for Teach for America in the South Bronx.
+Now in her fourth year as a Mentor Teacher, Carrie began her career teaching second- and third- grades with Teach for America in the South Bronx.
 Her students averaged 1.7 grades of growth in reading and 84 percent were proficient in math each year.
 Carrie was a founding second-grade teacher and leadership resident at Success Academy's flagship school, before becoming founding principal of Success Academy Upper West.
 Her school received the Blackboard Award for Rising Star Grade Schools and was ranked first in math and eighth in ELA, based on student performance on the state assessments.
-Carrie was a cognitively guided instruction math consultant for schools across the country and currently coaches the implementation of research-based strategies to enhance student learning.
+Carrie was a cognitively guided instruction math consultant for schools across the country and currently trains and coaches school leaders and teachers on the implementation of evidence based practices in literacy and math.
 Carrie earned a B.A. from Harvard University in psychology and a M.S. from Pace University.

 Em's career began at Achievement First Endeavor Middle School in Brooklyn as a fifth-grade learning specialist and co-teacher in ELA and history.
 During their eight years at Achievement First Endeavor Middle School, Em served as grade-chair, dean of special services, dean of student experience and principal-in-residence.
 Em then moved to Los Angeles and joined the regional office of Citizens of the World Charter Network as the senior manager of special education, inclusion and instruction.
 Currently, Em is the director of the empower program service at Achievement First Bushwick Middle School.
 In the Fall of 2024, Em will be pursuing a M.Div. at Union Theological Seminary.
 Em earned a B.A. in cinema-television: critical studies from the University of Southern California and a M.A. from Relay Graduate School of Education.